- ERP vendors presentation the concept of a single system for everything, and later a fully integrated suite.

 Integrated suite vendor tends to charge more than point solutions.
-For example, when an application is acquired by IBM, one of the immediate effects is for the price of that application to significantly rise.
+For example, when IBM acquires an application, one of the immediate effects is for the price of that application to significantly rise.
 But the change in the price of the application license is only one part of the increased TCO.

 Integrated suite is also more often implemented by large consulting companies, which increases their TCO.
-This is the truest of the largest integrated suites and consulting companies will normally only build consulting specialties around these largest vendors.
-As soon as the application is implemented by a consulting company an consulting company builds a practice around the software, the costs very significantly increase.
-Consulting companies not only charge more on a daily basis than the consultants of software vendors (not in all cases, but in most cases) but they also lengthen the implementation duration.
+This is the truest of the largest integrated suites and consulting companies will typically only build consulting specialities around these largest vendors.
+As soon as the application is implemented by a consulting company, an consulting company makes a practice around the software, the costs vary significantly increase.
+Consulting companies not only charge more daily than the consultants of software vendors (not in all cases, but most cases) but they also lengthen the implementation duration.